Data-Science-Squad/dssquad-project-wiki/content/blog/2021-02-20-feature-branching-git-workflow/index.md

 To merge the `new-hugo-theme` feature branch, [submit a Pull Request](https://dssquad-wiki.netlify.app/blog/2021-02-20-pull-requests/).

-## Recommended workflows for each team
+## Recommended feature branching strategies for each team

 **Data Engineering:** Create a feature branch (e.g. `datakit`) for version 1 of the datakit.
-Push this feature branch and submit a Pull Request to merge into the `develop` branch.
+Have a team member push this feature branch and submit a Pull Request to merge `datakit` into the `develop` branch.
 Continue to use feature branches and merge into `develop` as needed.
+An administrator will review the feature branch and it's functionality.

 **Machine Learning:** Create branches for individual members (e.g. `gayatri_dobhal` and `nisrine_hammout`) for all development purposes (e.g. notebooks for EDA, training, testing, etc.).
-When version 1 of the model is ready for testing in production, coordinate with Danny to gather requirements and merge the development code into the `develop` branch.
+When version 1 of the model is ready for integration into dev and prod environments, coordinate with Danny to gather requirements for a feature branch.

 **Web application:** Configure Streamlit Sharing to deploy the `main` and `develop` branches to separate URLs.
-Use the `main` branch for the final production app and the `develop` branch for dev/testing.
-Develop new features using feature branches (e.g. `date_range_dropdown`), then submit Pull Requests to merge feature branches into the `develop` branch.
+Use the `main` branch for the final production app and the `develop` branch for a development version.
+Develop new features using feature branches (e.g. `date_range_slider`), then submit Pull Requests to merge feature branches into the `develop` branch.
+An administrator will review the feature branch and it's functionality.

 **Website:** Configure Netlify to deploy the `main` branch and the `develop` to separate URLs.
-Use the `main` branch for production and the `develop` branch for dev/testing.
+Use the `main` branch for the production website and the `develop` branch for development website.
 Develop new features using feature branches (e.g. `meet_the_team_page`), then submit a Pull Request to merge feature branches into the `develop` branch.
+An administrator will review the feature branch and it's functionality.
 All team members can contribute to the website (e.g. personal articles) by following this workflow.